NorthboundTrain/jqg/test/running-tests.md

 ## `jqg`'s Unit Tests

 JQG includes a suite of unit tests to help ensure that future code changes do not break current capabilities.
-As of this writing, there are 620+ tests that run in 3-4 minutes on my development machine -- not the largest or fastest test suite out there (by a long shot) but it meets the project's needs.
+As of this writing, there are 640+ tests that run in 75 seconds on my development machine.

 ## Installing `bats`